tad34s/mejkr.nvim/README.md

 `mejkr.nvim` is a Neovim plugin for quickly executing and building code.
+It lets you easily define short scripts and run them from Neovim.
+You can also configure these scripts per file extension and per project.

 ## Usage